netorcai/hexabomb/docs/game.rst

    :scale: 100 %
    :alt: figuration of a bomb lifecycle

+Each character has a bomb count, which is either 0, 1 or 2 (initially, it is 1).
+Dropping a bomb costs one bomb.
+The bomb count of every character is increased by 1 every 10 turns (but the bomb count cannot exceed 2).

 Simultaneous explosions
 ~~~~~~~~~~~~~~~~~~~~~~~
 Several bombs can explode at the same time.